Consensys/quorum-signer-plugin-for-hashicorp-vault/README.md

 The Quorum Signer plugin is a [custom plugin backend for Hashicorp Vault](https://www.vaultproject.io/docs/plugin) that adds a new `quorum-signer` secret-engine type to Hashicorp Vault.

-The `quorum-signer` secret-engine creates and stores Quorum accounts (including private keys) and can be used to sign data with those accounts.
+The `quorum-signer` secret-engine creates and stores Quorum accounts that can be used to sign data.

-When used in conjunction with the [Hashicorp Vault plugin for Quorum](https://github.com/consensys/quorum-account-plugin-hashicorp-vault), a Quorum (or `clef`) node can sign transactions and data as normal, with the added security benefit that account private keys never leave the boundaries of Vault and never have to be directly managed.
+When used in conjunction with the [Hashicorp Vault plugin for Quorum](https://github.com/consensys/quorum-account-plugin-hashicorp-vault), Quorum can sign transactions and data as normal, with the added security benefit that account private keys never leave the boundaries of Vault and never have to be directly managed.

 ## Building
 ```shell